Wednesday 25th June 2014, 9.30am - 4.00pm

-For one day only, the School of Electronic and Electrical Engineering are opening up the Agilent Technologies Laboratory and the Farnell Embedded Systems Laboratory to create a “Hackerspace” that will inspire the next generation of electronic engineers.
+For one day only, the School of Electronic and Electrical Engineering are opening up the Digital Media and the Farnell Embedded Systems Laboratory to create a “Hackerspace” that will inspire the next generation of electronic engineers.

-Working alongside electronics experts, you will be able build and program sophisticated microprocessor controlled applications.
+Working alongside electronics experts, you will be able build and program sophisticated microcontroller-based applications.
 Using advanced sensing and communications technologies, you can discover what it’s like to work with this amazing technology!